MapsPeople/docs/src/android/v3/getting-started/map.md

 ### Initialize MapsIndoors

-Place the following initialization code in the `onCreate` method in the activity that should display the Google map also assign the mapFragment view to a variable as we will use this later to initialize `MapControl`:
+Place the following initialization code in the `onCreate` method in the activity that should display the Google map.
+You should also assign the `mapFragment` view to a variable as we will use this later to initialize `MapControl`:

 **Refresh kotlin example to allign on a venue**
 <mi-tabs>